cosmoproject/cosmo-dsp/COSMO-Patcher/README.md

 ## Description

-This configuration script allows to map Controllers (Knobs/Pots) directly to effect parameters, without manually editing a Csound file (.csd).
+This configuration script allows to map controllers (knobs/pots) directly to effect parameters, without manually editing a Csound file (.csd).

 From the mappings in the .json files, Csound instruments (.csd) are generated, using the UDOs in this (DSP-Library/Effects) repository.